-- 2. Place the "Face coverings are required for unvaccinated individuals" poster in locations where face coverings are not required for all individuals. - 3.
-Place the "Face coverings are required regardless of vaccination status" poster in locations where all individuals are required to wear a face covering regardless of vaccination status (i.e., health care, K-12 and child care settings and in UW shuttles). - 4.
-Place the "Clean and disinfect" poster near shared equipment that must be cleaned after each use and in common areas, such as meeting rooms and break rooms, and near hightouch surfaces. - 5.
-Place the "Wash your hands the right way" in bathrooms and near handwashing stations.
+- 1. Place the "Back to the workplace" poster in work areas and reception areas. - 2.
+Place the "Face coverings are required" poster in entrances to buildings and work areas. - 3.
+Place the "Clean and disinfect" poster near shared equipment that must be cleaned after each use and in common areas, such as meeting rooms and break rooms, and near hightouch surfaces. - 4.
+Place the "Wash your hands the right way" in bathrooms and near handwashing stations. - 5.
+Place signage at designated eating locations according to the Eating Spaces and Food Guidance.